MansAbboud/BLE5-Testbed/README.md

 The implementation has been carried out during a research project at Communication and Networked Systems (ComSys) department at Otto von Guericke University Magdeburg  http://www.comsys.ovgu.de/.

 # Objectives
-The main Objective is to provide researchers a free access to the BLE radio chip in the 2.4GHz frequency band which is usually not possible when the softwarestack is in use.
+The main objective is to provide researchers a free access to the BLE radio chip in the 2.4GHz frequency band which is usually not possible when the BLE stack is in use.
 This enables testing/evaluating the new PHYs of BLE 5 standard such as LE 2M and LE Coded without the need for establishing a connection.
-For example, LE Coded PHY which uses Forward Error Correction (FEC) can only be tested during a connection which starts first with connection establishment on LE 1M then switcheing to LE Coded.
+For example, LE Coded PHY which uses Forward Error Correction (FEC) can only be tested during a connection which starts first with connection establishment on LE 1M then switching to LE Coded.
-Furthermore, the packet structure of all defined PHYs has been defined with a variable payload size up to 255 Bytes.
+Furthermore, the packet structure of all PHYs has been defined with a variable payload size up to 255 Bytes.
 All BLE channels (advertismnet and data) can be accessed and tested with different: packet sizes, transmit power settings and radio modes.
-Additionally, Frequency Hopping algorithms can be implemented by developers, scanning on a specific advertisment channel is possible, synchronization of nodes can be more accurate after disabling the softwarestack.
+Additionally, Frequency Hopping algorithms can be implemented by developers, scanning on a specific advertisment channel is possible, synchronization of nodes can be more accurate after disabling the stack.

 # Structure